itesoro/tip/README.md

 ## Installation

 Install this package using `pip install`.
-It will create [TIP Directory](#glossary) `~/tip`, but if you want to override its path set your path in `TIP_DIR` environment variable.
+It will create [TIP Directory](#glossary) `~/tip`, but if you want to override its path set it in `TIP_DIR` environment variable.

 ## Usage